topStrip1

 Ask How You Can Help

 Most people who undergo panic attacks or live with different types of anxiety have their go-to coping strategies.
 When offering support, remember that your loved one understands best what will help most.
-Consider requesting in advance how you can provide help if they experience an attack around you.
-It's okay to ask what you can do to support them calmly.
-During an episode, however, they might find it more challenging to communicate this.
+If you know they experience panic attacks, ask in advance how you can provide help if they experience an attack around you.
+If a panic attack happens and you aren't sure how to help, it's okay to ask what you can do to support them calmly.
+However, during an episode they might find it more challenging to communicate this.
 So, prepare for the possibility of a short or curt response.

 Know the Right Things to Say